Improve Your Next Listing Presentation With These 5 Tips

 Some agents even offer community statistics on their websites, which not only allows homeowners to see that they are knowledgeable about their market but encourages homeowners to do the same.

 A marketing plan you show to clients is much preferred over saying you can sell their home.
 Homeowners want to see that you are proactive and organized in your strategies to get their house sold.

-A professional bound book with photos from previous listings can really grab the homeowners attention while an updated marketing plan on your tablet can show the client what you have done most recently.
+A professionally bound book with real estate photography from previous listings can really grab the homeowners attention while an updated marketing plan on your tablet can show the client what you have done most recently.

 5. Listen to the needs of the homeowners

 Homeowners have many choices on how to sell their home.
 This can include selecting different real estate agencies, agents within those agencies or even FSBO.
 At your listing presentation, pay close attention to the needs of the homeowner.

 Take notes as you engage them with genuine follow-up questions.
 Selling a home is often times an emotional process, and the homeowners need to understand that you are on their side.
 The real estate business is a people business, after all.

 Homeowners are ultimately seeking a confident agent who is passionate about the market, understands the community and is on their side, fighting hard for them.
 As you prepare for your next listing presentation, consider these five tips for success.

 Are you ready to improve your listing presentation?
 Remember, arrive at your appointment on time and be prepared with your branded, marketing portfolio in hand ready for a win!

 improve listing presentation, how to improve my listing presentation, creating a listing presentation, real estate photography, real estate photographer